 When red blood cells break down naturally in a 120-day cycle, bilirubin is produced as a waste by-product.
 The journey bilirubin takes out of the body’s waste disposal systems sees it carried by blood to the liver.
 There is it combined with bile (digestive fluid) from the gallbladder.
-This mixture exits the body through faeces and urine.
-If everything is working well, faeces should be brown and urine light yellow.
+This mixture exits the body through feces and urine.
+If everything is working well, feces should be brown and urine light yellow.
 Infections or damage can disrupt this process, leading to jaundice.

 If an infection or medical condition makes the red blood cells break down sooner than usual, bilirubin levels rise.
 This is known as pre-hepatic jaundice.
 Conditions that may trigger this include malaria, sickle cell anaemia, thalassaemia, Gilbert’s syndrome, hereditary spherocytosis and Crigler-Najjar syndrome.

 If the liver is damaged, it may be less able to process bilirubin.
 This causes what doctors call intra-hepatic jaundice.
 The liver damage may be a result of causes that include hepatitis, alcoholic liver disease, glandular fever, liver cancer, illegal drug use including ecstasy, and paracetamol overdose.
 Obesity and non- alcoholic fatty liver disease can be a cause of cirrhosis of the liver and jaundice.

 Gallstones, pancreatitis, pancreatic cancer and cancers of the gallbladder or bile duct may also disrupt the bilirubin removal process leading to jaundice.
 This is called post-hepatic jaundice.
 Eating a high-fat diet can raise your cholesterol levels and increase the risk of having gallstones.